imbaesible/python-projects/README.md

 # Python Projects
-A repo for my small python projects that I create while learing python.
+A repo for my small python projects that I created while learning python.

 **if you any suggestion, project ideas or learning resources, please contact me** [LinkedIn](https://www.linkedin.com/in/hemantashta/)